 The Refining Partnership enters into commodity swap contracts in order to fix the margin on a portion of future production.
 The physical volumes are not exchanged and these contracts are net settled with cash.
 The contract fair value of the commodity swaps is reflected on the Consolidated Balance Sheets with changes in fair value currently recognized in the Consolidated Statements of Operations.
 Quoted prices for similar assets or liabilities in active markets (Level 2) are considered to determine the fair values for the purpose of marking to market the hedging instruments at each period end.
 At December 31, 2014 and 2013, the Refining Partnership had open commodity hedging instruments consisting of 9.1 million and 23.3 million barrels of crack spreads, respectively, primarily to fix the margin on a portion of its future gasoline and distillate production.
 The fair value of the outstanding contracts at December 31, 2014 was a net unrealized gain of \$47.3 million, of which \$25.0 million is included in current assets and \$22.3 million is included in other long-term assets.
-The fair value of the outstanding contracts at December 31, 2014 was a net unrealized gain of \$47.3 million, of which \$25.0 million is included in current assets and \$22.3 million is included in other long-term assets.
-The fair value of the outstanding contracts at December 31, 2014 was a net unrealized gain of \$47.3 million, of which \$2.0 million is included in current assets, \$0.1 million is included in other long-term assets, \$15.3 million is included in current liabilities and \$1.8 million is included in other long-term liabilities.
+The fair value of the outstanding contracts at December 31, 2013 was a net unrealized loss of \$16.1 million, of which \$0.9 million is included in current assets, \$0.1 million is included in other long-term liabilities.
 For the years ended December 31, 2014, 2013 and 2012, the Refining Partnership recognized net gains of \$187.4 million and \$60.1 million and a net loss of \$273.9 million, respectively, which are recorded in gain (loss) on derivatives, net in the Consolidated Statements of Operations.